seanmckinley/purest/README.md

 ```

 It is worth mentioning, this generates a fair bit of work for your Pure array so...you've been warned.
-All of that being said, the integration testing is somewhat sparse at the moment
+All of that being said, the integration testing is somewhat sparse at the moment.

+## License
+Purest is released under the [MIT License](https://opensource.org/licenses/MIT).